Imaging Blackness: Poster art

-The portrayal of African Americans on these movie posters was very different from that of whites.
-American posters had a cross-cultural view of images of African Americans.
-American posters tended to marginalize the black presence and limit romantic images between African Americans.
-However, foreign posters showcased African Americans and highlighted their romantic roles.
+The portrayal of Black Americans on these movie posters was very different from that of White Americans.
+American posters tended to marginalize Black presence and limit romantic images between African Americans.
+However, foreign posters showcased African Americans more and highlighted their romantic roles.

 Early American films were concerned with racial imagery.
-Some films made for black audiences by white producers exhibited extreme racial categories.
-The "hero" of these films was often a white male of upper-class status.
+Some films made for Black audiences by White producers exhibited extreme racial stereotypes and caricatures.
+The "hero" of these films was often a White male of upper-class status.
 For instance, a poster for the Norman Studio-produced film Regeneration (1923) displayed a poster that was a preview for the movie but also reflected a societal stereotype.
-It showed a fair-skinned woman fearing the advanced of an intimidating dark-skinned man.
-This implied the threat of rape, which negatively portrayed the African-American man as a scary, harmful individual.
-Such posters started to create general stereotypes like, all women should fear African-American men.
+It showed a light-skinned White woman fearing the advanced of an intimidating dark-skinned man.
+This implied the threat of rape, which negatively portrayed the African-American man as an inherently malicious and predatory individual.
+These posters spoke to and perpetuated a social fear of Black people among White communities, and specifically a fear of Black male sexuality encroaching on the imagined purity of White women, and this dynamic and stereotype (sometimes referred to as "Mandingo") would continue on in various forms into the 21st century.

 Yet, some studios created posters to rebut the negative images of African Americans.
-Some showed black men as hardworking, which was atypical of Hollywood's defined image of the African-American male.
+Some showed Black men as hardworking, which was atypical of Hollywood's defined image of the African-American male.

 In later decades, poster images reflected social issues presented by "message films".
 "These included 'passing' in Lost Boundaries (1949), interracial romance in Island in the Sun (1957), and Jungle Fever (1991), and the youthful experience of racial prejudice in The Learning Tree (1969)."
 These images differed from the earlier images of the negative portrayals of African Americans.
 The new representation of African Americans on film posters showed social, controversial figures, which created an inquisitive, yet uncomfortable society.
 By the 1960s, during the Civil Rights Movement, the first African-American Hollywood movie star, Sidney Poitier, emerged.
-The inoffensive posters of his movies like, Lilies of the Field (1963), depicted him as a protector over others and harmless individual.
-Thereafter, society became more accepting to non-violent, optimistic images of African Americans.
+The inoffensive posters of his movies, such as Lilies of the Field (1963), depicted him as harmless, and further as a protector over others.
+Thereafter, White society became more accepting to non-violent, optimistic images of African Americans.